WSMorrison/The_Dangerous_Maze/README.md

 Unfixed bugs
 There is a bug where the global attempts variable resets between most functions, but not between the door_row() and door_pos() functions.

+When pulling strings from Google Sheets and trying to display them in an f string literal, the string is surrounted by square brackets and single quotes instead of being seamlessly integrated.